Closed

 Who is not eligible

-• Students enrolled in private institutions.
+- Students at private institutions.

-• Participants in CEGEP programs.
+- Students in CEGEP programs.

 Eligible expenses

-• Equipment: Capital costs of equipment purchased for project activities.
+- Equipment purchased for project activities.

 Eligible geographic areas

-• Atlantic: Nova Scotia, Prince Edward Island, New Brunswick, Newfoundland & Labrador
+- Atlantic: Nova Scotia, Prince Edward Island, New Brunswick, Newfoundland & Labrador.

-• Prairies: Manitoba, Saskatchewan, Alberta, Northwest Territories, and Nunavut
+- Prairies: Manitoba, Saskatchewan, Alberta, Northwest Territories, and Nunavut.

 Additional information